-When the U.S. Food and Drug Administration’s released its long-awaited standard on gluten-free labeling in August, it was welcomed by those with celiac disease and gluten-sensitivity.
-The rule sets a strict maximum: products which claim to be gluten-free must contain less than 20 parts per million of gluten.
+When the U.S. Food and Drug Administration’s released its long-awaited standard on gluten-free labeling of packaged foods in August 2013, it was welcomed by those with celiac disease and gluten sensitivity.
+The rule sets a strict maximum: food products which claim to be gluten-free must contain less than 20 parts per million of gluten.

 But one celiac expert is warning about a few issues that gluten-free consumers need to be aware of and that the new standard doesn’t resolve.
 Tricia Thompson, the registered dietitian who created GlutenFreeWatchDog.org , recently spoke via webinar to NFCA’s followers about the gluten-free rule.
 Here are some of the key issues she identifies:

 • Watch the wording: Four terms on package labels – “gluten-free”, “no gluten”, “free of gluten” and “without gluten” – all count as a true gluten-free claim.
 Therefore they will require compliance with the FDA’s new standard.

 However, there’s nothing to prevent food manufacturers from using other terminology – such as “made with no gluten-containing ingredients” and “not made with gluten-containing ingredients” – yet these don’t have to comply with the new less than 20 ppm rule.

 • Testing: While many free-from manufacturers do rigorously test for gluten content, neither the FDA nor the manufacturers are “required” to test food products to comply with the standard.
 What is required is that the final product contains less than 20 ppm of gluten, but the manufacturers don’t have to “prove” it in order to display a gluten-free claim on their products.